Counterfactual Visual Explanation via Causally-Guided Adversarial Steering: Training Details

-\textbf{Data Preparation} The eight datasets discussed in the main text are categorized into two types: binary datasets and multi-label datasets.
-CelebA Smile, CelebA Age, CelebA-HQ Smile, CelebA-HQ Age, and BDD-OIA belong to the first category, while Cougar vs. Cheetah, Sorrel vs. Zebra, and Egyptian Cat vs. Persian Cat fall into the latter.
+\looseness -1 The ten datasets discussed in the main text are categorized into two types: binary datasets and multi-label datasets.
+CelebA Smile, CelebA Age, CelebA Gender, CelebA-HQ Smile, CelebA-HQ Age, CelebA-HQ Gender, and BDD-OIA belong to the first category, while Cougar vs. Cheetah, Sorrel vs. Zebra, and Egyptian Cat vs. Persian Cat fall into the latter.
 For binary-label datasets, if the original predicted label is $y$ ($y$ can either be 0 or 1), then the target label is set to $1-y$.
 For multi-label datasets, since ImageNet contains 1,000 classes, the prediction and target labels differ for each dataset subset.
 Specifically, Cougar vs. Cheetah: predicted label is 286, corresponding to “cougar”; target label is 293, corresponding to "cheetah".
 We adopt this setting to perform a transition from the “cougar” class to the “cheetah” class.
 Sorrel vs. Zebra: The predicted label is 339, which corresponds to "sorrel"; the target label is 340, which corresponds to "zebra".
 We adopt this setting to perform a transition from the “sorrel” class to the “zebra” class.
 Egyptian Cat vs. Persian Cat: predicted label is 283, corresponding to "Persian cat"; target label is 285, corresponding to "Egyptian cat".
 We adopt this setting to perform a transition from the “Persian cat” class to the “Egyptian cat” class.
-For a detailed mapping between classes and their corresponding labels, please refer to this \href{https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a}{link}.